Library I am a Lecturer How to find zero cost to students flexibly-licensed textbooks

 A screen shot of online book 'Management Accounting'.
 It includes a book cover thumbnail, title and author details.
 Usage limitations are specified.

-Here’s another potential eTextbook.
+Here’s another potential e-textbook.
 This text allows for unlimited user access.
-It also offers each user some copying, printing and download functionality.
-(These limits often reset after 24 hours.)
+It also offers each user some copying, printing and download functionality (these limits often reset after 24 hours).

 A screen shot of online book 'Strategic Management Accounting'.
 It includes a book cover thumbnail, title and author details.
 Usage limitations are specified.